Mastercard New Digital Doors® - GuruFocus.com

 According to Mastercard research, nearly half (47%) of small and medium businesses in the U.S. have a growth mindset [1].
 While small businesses are in growth mode, 40% find they are still in the early days of learning as it relates to digital marketing capabilities [2] .
 Advancing its small business commitment, the company is launching the Mastercard Marketing Hub as a new service platform within Digital Doors to act as a catalyst for entrepreneurs to grow digital through a structured combination of educational content, offers and an exclusive tool to create marketing assets.

-“Whether setting up shop online or the need to accelerate existing business operations, Mastercard Digital Doors remains an innovative resource to help small businesses evolve and grow,” said Ginger Siegel, North America Small Business Lead at Mastercard.
-“We continue to work closely with our partners to acknowledge small business owners’ pain points and provide needs-based solutions they deserve so they can thrive.”
+“As small businesses continue to evolve in today’s digital age, Mastercard Digital Doors remains an innovative resource to help entrepreneurs enhance their digital marketing capabilities and grow their online presence,” said Rustom Dastoor, EVP of Marketing and Communications, Mastercard North America.
+“We continue to work closely with our partners to understand small business owners’ pain points and provide needs-based solutions that help unlock their creativity, how they engage with customers and ultimately accelerate business growth.”

 The Mastercard Digital Doors Marketing Hub will unlock resources to help small business owners market their business to recruit new customers and create meaningful touchpoints with existing customers, subject to offer terms: